TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

-* **[STARTED]** Provide option to switch from static to rendering to allow dynamic content using ExpressJS Views
+* **[STARTED]** Provide option to switch from static to rendering to allow dynamic content using ExpressJS Views.

-  Maybe set as optional with flag?
-Allow choice of render engine?
-Only render .ejs files instead of .html?
+  Currently available by adding the appropriate ExpressJS option in settings.js.

 * Client sends request for replay after disconnection even though the tab wasn't closed.
 Need a way to know if the page still has data but was disconnected for a while.

 * Publish `uibuilderfe` on `../uibuilder/` as well as on `./` for greater consistency with other paths.

 * Allow client id to be set externally.
+Add Editor option to turn on client id and/or client IP address in standard msgs not just control msgs.
+* ?
+Add client identifier chooser to cache node - allowing use of different msg props to identify a specific client
+* Change cache & main nodes to use client id rather than socket id where available.
+Since that is less likely to change.

 * Use [chokidar](https://github.com/paulmillr/chokidar) to send a control msg to the fe when files change.
 Change the front-end to allow the browser to automatically reload (location.reload()).
 Put everything behind an optional flag and don't load the chokidar library unless the flag is set.
 May want an auto-rebuild feature as well.

 * Add package.json `style` property to Instance details page and packages list if it exists.

-Make sure that `browser` is prioritised over `main`.
+* Add Web Reporting API endpoint(s).
+Set a header to tell the client where to report to.
+Reports are JSON and so could be directed out of port 2 as a new control msg type.
+See https://web.dev/reporting-api/ & https://developer.mozilla.org/en-US/docs/Web/API/Reporting_API.

+* Add Notifications API support.
+See https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API & https://developer.mozilla.org/en-US/docs/Web/API/notification.

 * See if typedefs.js can be migrated to index.d.ts.